30 Dec Judge Allows Newman LLP to Proceed Against Facebook in Antitrust Suit

 Facebook is represented by the former head of the U.S. Justice Department’s Antitrust Division.
 You can read the court’s decision at this link. here.

-Newman Du Wors has litigated emerging Internet law issues for 15 years.
+Newman LLP has litigated emerging Internet law issues for 15 years.
 If your Internet business is suffering due to unlawful anticompetitive conduct, you can reach Derek Newman at 310-359-8200.